Cybergate9/ZabbixPowershell/docs/ZabbixScriptsDocumentation.md

 ### SetZabbixCredentials

-This script will open a login dialog into to which you put your username and password (Zabbix authentication) and then it stores the resultant 'PSCredential object' into zabbixcredentials.xml in the directory where the scripts are run from.
+This script will open a login dialog into to which you put your username and password (Zabbix authentication) and then it stores the resultant secure 'PSCredential object' into zabbixcredentials.xml into your $APPDATA folder.

 ### GetZabbixGroups.ps1